Pawn-Storm-Team/Pawn-Storm/README.md

 ## Acknowledgements

-The minimax algorithm was leveraged to creat the AI, and previous work and code used for other implementations of chess by Max Van Raden was utilized during this project.
+The minimax algorithm was leveraged to creat the AI, though the implementation is original.
+Previous work and code used for other implementations of chess written by Max Van Raden, specifically a javascript webapp project, was utilized during this project.

 ## License